Charles-Édouard Brown-Séquard

-Charles-Édouard Brown-Séquard FRS (8 April 1817 – 2 April 1894) was a Mauritian physiologist and neurologist who, in 1850, became the first to describe what is now called Brown-Séquard syndrome.
+Charles-Édouard Brown-Séquard FRS (8 April 1817 – 2 April 1894) was a Franco-Mauritian physiologist and neurologist who, in 1850, became the first to describe what is now called Brown-Séquard syndrome.

 Early life

 Brown-Séquard was born at Port Louis, Mauritius, to an American father and a French mother.
 He attended the Royal College in Mauritius, and graduated in medicine at Paris in 1846.
 He then returned to Mauritius with the intention of practising there, but in 1852 he went to the United States.
 There he was appointed to the faculty of the Medical College of Virginia where he conducted experiments in the basement of the Egyptian Building.

 He was elected as a member of the American Philosophical Society in 1854.

 Later life

 He returned to Paris, and in 1859 he migrated to London, becoming physician to the National Hospital for the Paralysed and Epileptic.
 There he stayed for about five years, expounding his views on the pathology of the nervous system in numerous lectures which attracted considerable attention.
 In 1864 he again crossed the Atlantic, and was appointed professor of physiology and neuropathology at Harvard.
 He relinquished this position in 1867, and in 1869 became professor at the École de Médecine in Paris, but in 1873 he again returned to America and began to practice in New York City.
 While in New York, his daughter, Charlotte Maria was born.

 Finally, he went back to Paris to succeed Claude Bernard in 1878 as professor of experimental medicine in the Collège de France, and he remained there until his death, which occurred in 1894 at Sceaux, France.
 He was buried in Paris at the Cimetière du Montparnasse.

 Brown-Séquard was quite a controversial and eccentric figure, and is also known for claiming, at age 72, rejuvenated sexual prowess after subcutaneous injection of extracts of animal testis.
 Thousands of men tried the therapy.
 The endocrinologist Robert B. Greenblatt wrote that this therapy could not have possibly worked because, unlike the thyroid gland, the testes do not store the hormones they produce and, therefore, obtaining a therapeutic dose of testosterone directly from animal glands "would require about one-quarter ton of bull's testes."
 It was later confirmed experimentally that his method did not yield active amounts of testosterone.
 The positive response by many men is now thought to have been a placebo effect, but apparently this was "sufficient to set the field of endocrinology off and running."

 In 1886 Brown-Séquard was elected to the Board of the Sugar Club.
 He also was a member of the Royal Society of London.